driftlesslabs/larch/README.md

 # larix
-Discrete choice models using JAX
+Discrete choice models using Numba and/or JAX